dawiidio/o-menu/README.md

         * **hover**:*object*: styles appiled to slice after hover on it
 * **nthSlice**: *object* - Default options for second level slices, same as slice
 * **slices**: *array[object]* - Array of objects which can contains same options as described in slice, options set here are overwrite these set in slice or nthSlice as default.
-* **onOpen**:*function* - callback which can return object with new options for menu, it can overwrite any options set for menu, slice, nthSlice and slices.
-It's mean, you can change all menu depending eg.: on element which was clicked and show user different options
-* **onClose**:*function* - callback fired immediately after close event
-* **onEndCloseAnimation**:*function* - callback fired after all close animations of menu and slices will ends, in parameter gets data which was set in slice options

 ### Simple example
 ```javascript